abey79/vpype/docs/fundamentals.rst

 .. image:: images/circle_grid.png
    :width: 400px

 Let's break down what's happening here.
-The :program:`begin` and :program:`end` define a block whose processor is the :program:`grid` command.
-The block pipeline consists of a single :program:`circle` command, which generates a 0.5-inch-radius circle centered on 0, 0.
-The pipeline is executed 50 times (once for every location in a 5x10 grid), and the result is translated (i.e. moved) two inches each time by the :program:`grid` command.
-After the block, the :program:`show` commands displays the result.
+The :ref:`cmd_begin` and :ref:`cmd_end` define a block whose processor is the :ref:`cmd_grid` command.
+The block pipeline consists of a single :ref:`cmd_circle` command, which generates a 0.5-inch-radius circle centered on 0, 0.
+The pipeline is executed 50 times (once for every location in a 5x10 grid), and the result is translated (i.e. moved) two inches each time by the :ref:`cmd_grid` command.
+After the block, the :ref:`cmd_show` commands displays the result.

 Blocks can be nested to achieve more complex compositions.
 Here is an example::